guypeled76/tbdesign/improving_efficiency_of_a_cache_heavy_system.md

-# Improving the efficiency of a cache heavy system
+# Improving efficiency of a cache heavy system

 ## Task:
 You are tasked with improving the efficiency of a cache heavy system, which has the following